Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Results and discussion

 Higher budgets generally yield higher HES (Figure \ref{fig:household surplus v budget}).
 Under the proposed model, the status-quo HES can be recovered for a budget lower than $\Pi_0$ by 58.3\%.
 Maintaining the benchmark budget $\Pi_0$, the HES would increase by 18\% with the proposed model.
+The HES increase is not limited to the optimal policies; the darker regions in Figure \ref{fig:household surplus} show that other $(P, FiT)$ tuples generally benefit from budget increases as the addition of capital-intensive PV-battery capacity results in more served demand or more fed-in electricity from household PV-owner excess.

-For every optimal HES, at each budget, we look at the four values driving the regulator's objective function: $P$, $FiT$, served demand, and household PV-owner excess utilization.

-Figure \ref{fig:P-FiT v budget} shows the optimal prices and feed-in tariffs for every considered case.
-As the budget increases, the DGC replaces expensive diesel-based capacity with cheaper PV-battery systems, reducing the overall costs and allowing for a price decrease.
-The $FiT$ decreases as well: with tighter budgets, the DGC is constrained to use more household PV-owner excess as a cheaper alternative to the diesel generator.
-As the budget is relaxed, the possibility to add abundant DGC-owned PV capacities results in reducing the $FiT$ below the PV LCOE to ensure that the DGC prefers feed-in over PV self-generation.
-Budgets of 1.25 M USD or above are non-binding to the DGC and result in stable $P$ and $FiT$.
+For every optimal HES, at each budget, the four values driving the regulator's objective function: $P$, $FiT$, served demand, and household PV-owner excess utilization can be studied more closely.
+Figure \ref{fig:P-FiT v budget} shows the optimal prices and feed-in-tariffs for every considered case.
+As the budget increases, the DGC can commit higher investments to replace diesel-based capacity characterized by a high LCOE with more economical PV-battery systems, reducing the overall costs and allowing for a price decrease, in turn increasing the HES.
+The $FiT$ decreases as well to remain competitive with the increasing PV-battery capacity allowed by higher budgets.